New name: Journal of Advances in Medicine and Medical Research

 From 2015, every volume of this journal will consist of 12 issues.
 Every issue will consist of minimum 5 papers.
 Each issue will be running issue and all officially accepted manuscripts will be immediately published online.
 State-of-the-art running issue concept gives authors the benefit of 'Zero Waiting Time' for the officially accepted manuscripts to be published.
 This journal is an international journal and scope is not confined by boundary of any country or region.

 Disclaimer: As per the recommendation of different reputed indexing organizations and following the requests of researchers and editors, title of this journal has been changed.
 ‘British Journal of Medicine and Medical Research’ continued as ‘Journal of Advances in Medicine and Medical Research'.
 This international journal has no connection with any scholarly society or association or any specific geographic location or any country (like USA, UK, Germany, etc).
-This is an independent journal run by SCIENCEDOMAIN international.
+This is an independent journal.
 Legal contact address of editorial office and other offices are available in this link.

 GENERAL EDITORIAL POLICY